3. Functions

 There are three ways to go about using sum.

-Excel automatically shows the function’s parameters underneath the =sum(
+Excel automatically shows the function’s parameters underneath the =sum( to aid the user in finishing

 the formula.
 This helpful dialog box appears every time a function is in use.
 The results of the sum of